PierreZ/pierrezemb.fr/content/talks/one-day-timeseries.md

 # Abstract

-This is a one-day course I'm giving at my former engineering school ISEN Brest.
+This is a one-day course I am giving at my former engineering school ISEN Brest.

 # Schedule